Remote Respiratory Monitoring to Enhance Disease Surveillance

 • EHR/telehealth integration

-• Flexible reporting of lung sounds including automated* and manual options
+• Flexible reporting options including automated* and human analysis

 *Machine learning algorithms not FDA cleared